Terms and Conditions ("TAC")

 (4) When the Service is renewed in accordance with clause 2.3 above, the current price for the same services at the time of renewal shall apply.

-(5) All fees may be changed by ITL with effect from 1 January each year, such annual increase to be limited to a maximum of 5%.
+(5) All fees may be changed by ITSL with effect from 1 January each year, such annual increase to be limited to a maximum of 5%.

-(6) Itslearning might oursource or delegate its Invoicing to a partner or 3rd party dependent on it’s instructions for each country.
+(6) ITSL might outsource or delegate its Invoicing to a partner or third party dependent on it’s instructions for each country.

 2.5 Rights to the Service, intellectual property rights